Soft-Contact/resto/specs/resto_json_api_technical_description.md

 * `success` - shows whether the request was processed successfully (i.e. `true`)
 * `message` - optional human readable message which can be shown to user
 * `response` - optional method specific result
+* `cashRegisterVersion` - optional version of the cash register that processed the request

 response structure: